WooodHead/xtuple/xtdesktop/tags/R3_5_1/resources/docs/README.txt

 Close the Updater and Re-start your xTuple ERP application.
 You should find the Desktop installed on the xTuple main window.

 Note:  To access all Desktop functionality, users must be configured as follows
   * User preferences must be set "Show windows as Free-floating."
     (You must close and restart the application after changing this setting)
-  *  Users must be granted privileges to the Desktop module set in System > Maintain Users.
+  * Be sure also to grant privileges to users who want to use the Desktop in System > Maintain Users.
+    The Desktop is listed there as its own module.